MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 **Congratulations!** You've successfully completed the spec-driven development exercise.
 You've learned how to:

 - Set up GitHub Spec Kit in a development environment
+- Import an existing application repository for realistic feature development
 - Create a project constitution with organizational constraints
 - Generate a detailed specification from high-level requirements
 - Use AI-assisted clarification to refine the specification